First Strategy Tutorial¶

 elif self.position and self.crossover < 0:

-print(f"SELL signal: {self.data.close[0]:.2f}")
+print(f"SELL signal at {self.data.close[0]:.2f}")

 def notify_trade(self, trade):